jlamsens/opensysadmins/docs/blogs/2024/virtualbox6-guru-meditation.md

     <img src="../virtualbox6-guru-meditation-removing-kernel.png"/>

 === "Step5"
     After removing the kernel, it will become available again for installation.
 Right-click -> Ignore the current update for this package.
-That kernel will not be installed anymore.
+No newer 5.15 kernel will be installed from now on.

     <img src="../virtualbox6-guru-meditation-ignore-kernel.png"/>